Border guard: North Korea

 Border Security Command and Coastal Security Bureau are collectively responsible for restricting unauthorized cross-border (land and sea) entries and exits, in the early 1990s the bureaus responsible for border security and coastal security were transferred from the Ministry of State Security (North Korea) to the Ministry of People's Armed Forces.
 Sometime thereafter, the Border Security Bureau was enlarged to corps level and renamed the Border Security Command.
 Previously headquartered in Chagang Province, the Border Security Command was relocated to Pyongyang in 2002.

 Pakistan

 The Frontier Corps (FC) (فرنٹیئرکور) are four federal paramilitary forces recruited mostly from the tribal areas and led by officers from the Pakistan Army.
 The FC are stationed in the Khyber Pakhtunkhwa and Balochistan provinces.
 There are four distinct forces, known as FC Khyber Pakhtunkhwa (North), FC Khyber Pakhtunkhwa (South), FC Balochistan (North), and FC Balochistan (South).
 Each force is run by an "inspector general" who is a regular Pakistani Army officer of at least major-general rank, although the forces are officially part of the Interior Ministry.

 The Pakistan Rangers are a pair of paramilitary forces under the control of the Ministry of the Interior.
-In 1995 the Pakistan Rangers divided into two parts; the Pakistan Rangers (Punjab) headquartered in Lahore and the Pakistan Rangers (Sindh) headquartered in Karachi.
+In 1995 the Pakistan Rangers divided into two parts; the Rangers Punjab headquartered in Lahore and the Rangers Sindh headquartered in Karachi.
 The two forces now have different uniforms and chains of command.
+They are both part of the Civil Armed Forces.
+There is a third corps headquarters in Islamabad but it is only for units transferred from the other corps for duties in the federal capital.

+Panama

+The National Border Service also called SENAFRONT (abbreviation for Servicio Nacional de Fronteras) is a police force specialized in the land border area and branch of the Panamanian Public Forces.
+Its mission is to protect Panama's land borders and protect its sovereignty and territorial integrity and protect rights and freedoms of people, maintain public order, prevent and investigate crimes within their jurisdictions.

+Created in 2008, it is the border guard branch of the Panamanian Public Forces.